top of page

 At the root of human experience is connection.
 We thrive in it; we seek it through healthy, and sometimes unhealthy, means.
 Connection manifests in many ways- with a partner, family member, friend, pet, self, nature.

 We feel its absence as much as its presence, whether intra-personally (identity, purpose, Self) or interpersonally (relationships, practices, spirituality).
-Along with mindfulness and balance, an intentional and harmonious connection with self and others helps us to feel like we're actively and purposefully participating in our lives.
+Along with mindfulness and balance, an intentional and harmonious connection with self, others, and nature helps us to feel like we're actively and purposefully participating in our lives.

 Pause